NaserRaoofi/EBS_Snapshot_CLI_APP/README.md

 GitHub Actions will automatically lint and test your code on every push and pull request.

+## Versioning

+This project uses semantic versioning.
+The current stable release is tagged as `v1.0.0` on GitHub.

+## How to Contribute

+- Fork the repository
+- Create a feature branch
+- Submit a pull request

+## Changelog

+- v1.0.0: Initial stable release with full test coverage, CI, and CLI functionality.

 ## License

 This project is licensed under the MIT License.